Flowers for my father

 métissage — which can be understood in his practice as the merging and blurring of origins to uncover unwritten pasts—often had specific material references (amongst other heirlooms, Palestinian embroidery and family silverware), his new works also emerge from a personal space, yet one specifically invested in the elusiveness and variability of memory.

 The exhibition takes dreams, visions, and spatial sensations from childhood as its starting point.
-A series of slender, highly polished steel sculptures will be suspended from the gallery ceiling.
+A series of slender, highly polished steel sculptures will be suspended from the gallery ceiling that two young boys activate at rhythmic intervals in a performance over the course of the vernissage.
 Extending nearly to the floor, these hollow cocoon-like structures will appear to levitate.
 Kiswanson calls his new series of suspended works “Vestibules” — a term that refers both to the structure of the organ in the inner ear that regulates vision and balance as well as to architectural antechambers — quite literally a space between.
 These organic forms constantly vibrate and rotate.
 Their shapes are derived from elements of Roman and Islamic architecture, as well as small mechanical pieces used in motor engines.
 Called Father Forms, these new sculptures obliquely reference the artist’s father, who as a teenager served in the Jordanian Army repairing engines and ventilation systems before exiling to Sweden two decades later where he initially found work in a metal factory and was an avid weekend gardener.
 The razor thin vertical lines of these suspended forms at times recall sharp, foreboding flower bulbs — evoking the contrast between the heat of mechanical work in the desert and flowers in a cold, Scandinavian landscape.

 Unlike previous sculptures, the new metal works beckon you to enter them.
 Each Father Form becomes a sort of portal, a vessel for a trance-like experience.
 Upon entering, the spectator will become multiplied, obliterated, and disjointed by the multiple reflections.
 This sensation is amplified by the profound sonority of the work — it’s an experience that envelops the entire body.
 Evocative, quasi-hermaphroditic forms, these sculptural vessels blur the boundaries between inside and outside, opening and enclosure, the individual and the collective.
 The spatial and optical experiences that Kiswanson creates with his Vestibules derive from the highly particular experience and perspective of a first generation migrant.
 Hybrid, unstable, contingent: always both and neither.
 He pushes memory and form to the brink of evanescence, rendering them something new — something that fully belongs neither here nor elsewhere.